Last night’s albergue in Estella was my worst Camino sleeping experience so far. The rock bottom price of 7€ may have been a sign of things to come.

 As soon as I left Estella behind, I bumped into Allan.
 Unbelievable!
 He was the Danish guy that I gave my bed to at Hostel Orisson on the first day of the Camino.
 Allan said that he had recovered well after that first day and night.
 Although he was still coughing.
 But he was as far on the Camino as I was.
 Go figure!

-First encounter of the day was free wine.
+My first noticeable encounter of the day was free wine.
 The famous free wine on tap at Bodegas Irache.

 The free wine did not taste too bad.
 Definitely drinkable but at another time, another place.
 Not first thing in the morning other than a sip or two.